Slimeerr/eventwatcher/README.md

 Using the "selfbot" option goes against Discord TOS, but usually doesn't flag anything.
 It's recommended to a alt or a throwaway account for ts.
 This mod uses AI work and is vibecoded, if you don't want to support AI work then don't download this.

+**Disclaimer: Use this mod at your own risk.
+I am not responsible for any account bans, restrictions, or other consequences resulting from the use of this mod.**

 # EventWatcher